 Putting together a proper diet is the foundation of a good weight loss regimen.
 However, there are things you can do in the gym to help your chances as well.
 Many people tend to focus on aerobic training at first, especially if you’re new to working out.

-There are also other benefits to adding strength training to your workout – like bone support.14
+There are also other benefits to adding strength training to your workout – like bone support.15

 Another thing you should consider is applying the same level of organization to your workout that you do to your calorie tracking.
 If it’s an option, consider hiring a personal trainer to help you get started.
-They will be able to craft workouts that will allow you to hit set goals while staying within your body’s capacity.
+Some gyms even offer a free session with a personal trainer, to help get you started.
+They will be able to craft workouts that will allow you to hit your weight loss goals while staying within your body’s capacity.

 There are also a few lifestyle changes associated with weight loss that may surprise you.